 - Exercise at home or in the gym

-Physical therapy involves the illnesses, or injuries that limit persons abilities to move and perform functional activities in their daily lives.
-Physical therapists use a persons history and physical examination to arrive at a diagnosis and establish a management plan which commonly includes prescription of or assistance with specific exercises, manual therapy and manipulation, mechanical devices such as traction, education, physical agents which includes heat, cold, electricity, sound waves, radiation, prescription of assistive devices, prostheses, orthoses and other interventions.
+Physiotherapy involves the illnesses or injuries that limit persons abilities to move and perform functional activities in their daily lives.
+Physical Therapists use a persons history and physical examination to arrive at a diagnosis and establish a management plan which commonly includes assistance with specific exercises, manual therapy and manipulation, mechanical devices such as traction, education, physical agents which includes heat, cold, electricity, sound waves, radiation, prescription of assistive devices, prostheses, orthoses and other interventions.

 If you don't already have a Physio Therapist, you can search for a Physio Therapist on our Health Care - Search Facility or visit www.sadoctors.co.za - physio therapists to find a Physio Therapist in your area.

 Our bodies were made to be upright and so standing and walking delivers enormous health benefits for all persons, especially those who use wheelchairs.
 These benefits include: